 8. Take photos before guests arrive.

-Snap some pics before baby gets sleepy or starts shrieking from all the commotion.
-Pro tip: To ensure you get an Insta-worthy photo, make or order a small cake before the big day and do a low-key photo shoot without guests around.
+Snap some pics before baby gets sleepy or cake-covered.
+Pro tip: To ensure you get an Insta-worthy photo, make or order a small smash cake before the big day and do a low-key photo shoot without guests around.
 Baby will be all smiles and no one flipping through the scrapbook will ever know that picture was taken on a different day.

 9. Personalize the party.